regpy/regpy/doc/sphinx/source/Operators.rst

 For the structure of a non-linear operator explained above, you need to implement the following methods:

 * `_eval`: Given :math:`x`, this method computes :math:`F(x)`, i.e. it evaluates the forward operator.
-It must also accept two extra optionalal arguments, `derivative` and `adjoint_derivative`, which are booleans.
+It must also accept two extra optional boolean arguments, `derivative` and `adjoint_derivative`.
 These arguments determine whether you want to compute the derivative and/or the composition of the adjoint and the derivative.
 More details below in :ref:`eval_nonlinear`
-* `_derivative`:  This method computes  :math:`F'[x]h` given :math:`h`, i.e.
-the derivative of the forward operator in direction :math:`h` .
+* `_derivative`:  This method computes  :math:`F'[x]h` given :math:`h`, i.e.  the derivative of the forward operator in direction :math:`h` .
 The point :math:`x` is not an argument of the method, and users should not call this method directly.
-They rather first call  the `linearize` method of the operator with argument `x`, which in turn calls
+They rather first call  the `linearize` method of the operator with argument `x`, which in turn calls :code:`_eval` with argument `x` and `linearize=true` to obtain a (virtual) Jacobian :math:`F'[x]`.
+If this virtual Jacobian is evaluated, it will call this method.
-:code:`_eval` with argument `x` and `linearize=true` to obtain a (virtual) Jacobian :math:`F'[x]`.
-If this virtual Jacobian is evaluated, it will call this method. * `_adjoint`: This method computes the adjoint of the derivative of the forward operator, i.e., :math:`F'[x]^Ty'`.
+* `_adjoint`: This method computes the adjoint of the derivative of the forward operator, i.e., :math:`F'[x]^{\top}y'`.
 Again, :math:`x` is not an argument of this method, but it will be called by the virtual Jacobian :math:`F'[x]` if the adjoint of the Jacobian is called by the user.

 .. _eval_nonlinear: